Broadcast2World Blog

 Ever since its inception in 1931, GQ has been at the forefront of popular culture for decades now.

-The abstract text animation starts with the title of their “Breakdown” series and introduces the host of the episode in the same fashion.
+The abstract text animation starts with the title of their “Breakdown” series.
+Note how it introduces the host of the episode with the same kind of graphics, holding a consistent visual style.

-This attention to detail in their intros has made “The Breakdown” one of the most popular YouTube series which GQ is known for.
+This attention to detail has made “The Breakdown” one of the most popular YouTube series that GQ is known for.

 No wonder this episode has more than 37M views on YouTube, all stemming from this short yet elegant YouTube intro.